alexiscolin/vue-timeselector/README.md

 Timeselector give the opportunity to customize time displayed and returned *(soon)* format.

-By default, timeselector displays time as `HH:mm:ss` (eg, *16:23*) following UTC datetime and 24h format.
+By default, timeselector displays time as `H:mm:ss` (eg, *16:23*) following UTC datetime and 24h format.
 Time type displayed depends on the modal you have chosen in the modalbox props.

 You can change the separator by setting it in the *separator* props : `:separator="':'"`.
 Default separator is `:` symbol.

 The best option to fully custom time displayed in the input is to use the *displayFormat* props : `:displayFormat="'HH[h]mm : ss'"`.

-* displayed
-* returned
-* utc
+Time may be set to UTC or not in order to display and return UTC time.

+Finally, the component returns a `Date` object and is complient witj other format thanks to `returnFormat` props.
+This props should be configured in the same way as the `displayFormat` props *(SOON)*.

 #### String formatter